sindresorhus/electron-context-menu/readme.md

 Should return an array of [`MenuItem`](https://electronjs.org/docs/api/menu-item/) to be appended to the context menu.

 The first argument is an array of default actions that can be used.
 The second argument is [this `parameters` object](https://electronjs.org/docs/api/web-contents/#event-context-menu).
 The third argument is the window or view the context menu was requested for.
 The fourth argument is the context menu event.

+A menu item with an `id` matching one of the default action names (for example `copy`) replaces that default action, and stays where `append` put it.
+The default action is replaced even when the custom item is not visible.

 `MenuItem` labels may contain the placeholder `{selection}` which will be replaced by the currently selected text as described in [`options.labels`](#labels).